SENERGY-Platform/moses/README.md

-services have additionally to these state-apis access to a service api object which allows access to the input variable with `moses.service.input`. routinely called sensor-services have access to a send function with `moses.service.send()` but there input variable is `null`. services which are called from outside have a input variable if one is send. they can respond with `moses.service.respond()`.
+services have additionally to these state-apis access to a service api object which allows access to the input variable with `moses.service.input`. routinely called sensor-services have access to a send function with `moses.service.send()` but there input variable is `null`. services which are called from outside have a input variable if one is send. they can respond with `moses.service.send()`.

 #### World-Api
 - world: object //world-sub-api of current world